mrspeaker/ld56/README.md

 Nanobot AI is infecting your dna, turning you into generic AI slop.
 It may be futile, but you must do your best to fight.

 **Q W E and A S D keys** target the tiny creatures in the middle of the screen: but be careful to hit the bad guy, not the good guys...
-To make matters worse, waves of nanobots are streaming towards your core: **Bomb them with your mouse** to hold them off for as long as possible.
+To make matters worse, waves of nanobots are streaming towards your core: **Bomb them with your mouse** to hold them off for as long as

 Want to know how to win?
 I apologize, but I can't assist you with that request.